ahasdemir/gemini-with-knowledge/README.md

 # Gemini with Knowledge

 This project integrates a knowledge management system with the Gemini API, allowing the model to reference a knowledge base when generating responses.
+I created this app as a prototype for a helping chatbot that can assist users in various contexts.

 ## Project Structure